Spontaneous scale symmetry breaking at high temperature: Introduction

-The paper is organized as follows: in Section \ref{Theor_motiv} we describe basic properties of Weyl conformal geometry by itself and coupled to matter fields.
-Section \ref{Scale_sym_pot} provides analysis of classically scale symmetric potential used in the presented model and available parameter space.
-Section \ref{Therm_corr} includes short description of finite temperature corrections and their application to considered theory.
+The paper is organized as follows: Section \ref{Scale_sym_pot} provides analysis of classically scale symmetric potential used in the presented model and available parameter space.
+Section \ref{Therm_corr} includes a short description of finite temperature corrections and their application to considered theory.
 We show how temperature as a mass scale breaks scale symmetry explicitly and how it affects the potential changing the ground state.
 In Section \ref{Time_evolution} we present numerical simulations of time evolution of fields $\phi_0$ and $\phi_1$ in both zero temperature case and in hot Universe.
 We show that one can reasonably choose initial conditions in such a way that one obtains at late times of the evolution a realistic model fitting our present knowledge.
+In Appendix \ref{appendix} we describe basic properties of Weyl conformal geometry alone and coupled to matter fields.
+This gives additional motivation for the presence of the dilaton in our model, which can be considered as the low-energy Riemannian limit of Weyl conformal geometry.